 With over 65 minutes of engaging and transformative material, this CD is an amazing value that could spark a real paradigm shift in your life.

 Learn More and Order the Life Force CD Now!

-To free ourselves, we must dare to choose from the heart, and not, to paraphrase Brian Vaszily, put rationality before it or in opposition to it.
+To free ourselves, we must dare to choose from the heart, and not put rationality before it or in opposition to it.
 The heart's knowing is unreasonable.
 Often it leads us to do things that we cannot justify rationally, especially when it comes to "matters of the heart" -- love.
 But in reality, every relationship we have, to each other and the world, is supposed to be a relationship of love.

 When the head's cool stillness usurps the visceral functions, the results are equally devastating.
 As with knowing and choosing, transformation cannot come from the head.
 Therefore, neither can healing.

 When we try to impose change from a place of ego and willpower, we find ourselves stuck in old patterns.
 Like an animal trapped in quicksand, the harder we struggle the faster we sink.
 The language of the head, of costs and benefits, threats and incentives, is actually not effective in creating change.